-- 8. Accounts where patients are identified as medically needy or accounts where the collector or Director has identified special circumstances that affect the patient's eligibility for financial assistance will be referred to the Assistant Director of Patient Financial Services for consideration and final determination.
-The Committee's review of accounts that do not clearly meet the criteria and the decisions and rationale for those decisions will be documented and maintained in the account file (see PFS Department for current form). - 9.
-A record, paper or electronic, should be maintained reflecting authorization of financial assistance (see PFS Department for current form).
+- 7. Upon completion of the application and submission of appropriate documentation, the Patient Financial Services representative will complete the Financial Assistance Worksheet (Attachment III).
+The information shall be forwarded to the Assistant Director or the Director of Patient Financial Services or their designee for determination.
+Financial assistance approval will be made in accordance with the guidelines and documented on the worksheet (Attachment III). - 8.
+Accounts where patients are identified as medically needy or accounts where the collector or Director has identified special circumstances that affect the patient's eligibility for financial assistance will be referred for consideration and final determination.
+The review of accounts that do not clearly meet the criteria and the decisions and rationale for those decisions will be documented and maintained in the account file (See Attachment III). - 9.
+A record, paper or electronic, should be maintained reflecting authorization of financial assistance (Attachment III).
 These documents shall be kept for a period of seven (7) years.

-D. Notification of Eligibility Determination
+C. Notification of Eligibility Determination: